noroutine/witnessd/README.md

     cd $GOPATH/src/noroutine/dominion
     make
     ./dominion

+#### Usage

+Just type

+    dominion --help

+So far it's not much

+    Usage of ./dominion:
+      -announce
+            auto announce
+      -join string
+            name of the group of the node
+      -name string
+            name of the player (default "Player")
+      -port int
+            client API port (default 9999)

-You will end up in CLI, while in background also HTTP interface starts at port 9999 (controlled by PORT environment variable)
+You will end up in CLI, while in background also HTTP interface starts at port 9999 (controlled by parameter).

+Number of commands are available in CLI, type 'help' to check